lake-lab/lake-lab.github.io/index.md

 ---

 ##### __Understanding intelligence__
-Today's AI provides nothing like the general purpose, flexible intelligence that we have as humans.
+Today's AI is unlike the general purpose, flexible intelligence that we have as humans.
 We are studying the ingredients of intelligence that enable fast and flexible learning.
 [Join us](/apply/).

 <hr class='invis'>
 ##### __Bulletin__